lukbos/SQL_Project_Data_Jobs_Analysis/README.md

 # Introduction

-This is a deep dive into the current job market for Data Analyst.
+This is a deep dive into the current job market for Data Analytics.

 Discover the most popular and in-demand skills 🔥, characteristics of Data Analyst jobs with higher paying salaries and general insights to help new Data Analysts with well informed career development 📊.